birdowl21/Face-Liveness-Detection-Anti-Spoofing-Web-App/README.md

 https://github.com/jomariya23156/face-recognition-with-liveness-web-login

-I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project.jomariya23156 has also beautifully incorporated face-recognition into his app which has been omitted in my project.
+I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project. jomariya23156 (https://github.com/jomariya23156) has even incorporated face-recognition into his app (which I have omitted in my project).

-# Drawback
+## Drawback

 The drawback of the above mentioned project is that although it claims to be a web app it cannot be used in a server-client scenario as it lacks webrtc features.